 What are semiconductors used for?

 Semiconductors have brought a revolution in the field of electronics.
-Semiconductors are used for designing electronic components:
+Semiconductors are used for designing electronic/embedded components.
+Let's have a look at a few of its applications:

-• After the diode, transistor was invented, which is used for fast switching or current amplification.
+- After the diode, transistor was invented, which is used for fast switching and current amplification.

-• The invention of diode & transistor opened the door to nanotechnology and new integrated chips were designed i.e. microcontrollers, ULN2003, CD4050 etc.
+- The invention of the diode & transistor opened the door to nanotechnology and new integrated chips were designed i.e. MAX232, ULN2003, CD4050 etc.

-• All these integrated chips have semiconductor components embedded in them.
+- All the integrated chips used in Embedded Systems(i.e. Microcontrollers, Microprocessors etc.) have semiconductor components embedded in them.

-In simple words, the semiconductor has brought an automatic control in electronic circuits, which isn't possible with conductors.
+- Semiconductor has brought automatic control in electronic circuits, which isn't possible with conductors.

 Types of Semiconductors